 What makes a great speech memorable and impactful is a great story.
-Stories make the speeches, presentations, and videos more memorable as we are inclined to remember a story better than a straightforward monotonous block of text.
-So, today we are going to have a look on “5 C’s Of Storytelling”
+Stories make speeches, presentations, and videos more memorable as we are inclined to remember a story better than a straightforward monotonous block of text.
+Today, we’re diving into the fascinating world of the “5 C’s of Storytelling.”

 Storytelling is an art that’s present in each conversation, everything we read, listen to, and watch.
 Every day, when you listen to a conversation in an elevator or talk to friends, family, and colleagues, or watch a movie, you indulge in storytelling.

 Our personal lives are full of stories as we tell each other all the small and big anecdotes of our lives.
 But, when it comes to our business, we tend to steer clear of storytelling.
 In reality, storytelling is a crucial part of a business, whether your job involves convincing people, selling something, or grabbing attention.

 Storytelling works great for individuals and organizations as it allows you to directly show the impact you or your organization has made on someone’s life.

 A good story revolves around a real person who needs something that you or your organization provides while also sharing relevant and meaningful measurements that relate closely to how you’re fulfilling your mission.

 Good storytelling helps actors perform better, musicians curate their music better, and public speakers deliver their speeches better.